thegrumpys/odop/client/docs/Help/alerts.md

 ALERTS are error, warning and informational messages that are produced as you change the values of your design.
 Error (Err) alerts are triggered if a value is outside its valid range.
 Warning (Warn) alerts are triggered if the relationship between two values is incorrect or invalid.
-Violation (Viol) alerts are triggered if constraints are violated.
+Notice (Notice) alerts are triggered if constraints are significantly violated.
 Informational alerts (Info) alerts provide insights about various aspects of system operation, including the configuration of Functionally Determined Constraint Levels [(FDCL)](/docs/Help/terminology.html#fdcl).

-The alert presentation is sorted by severity; Err at the top, then Warn, Viol and finally, Info.
+The alert presentation is sorted by severity; Err at the top, then Warn, Notice and finally, Info.
-Each severity level has its own color: Err is red,  Warn is orange, Viol is green, and Info is black.
+Each severity level has its own color: Err is red,  Warn is orange, Notice is green, and Info is black.

 The Value field allows in-place adjustment of the associated variable's value and constraint levels.
 This field operates the same as the corresponding fields on the main pages (Advanced and Calculator Views).